Amateur Radio on the International Space Station

+In 2011, Kenwood Electronics launched an advertising campaign capitalizing on the fact that their TM-D700A transceiver is currently in use on the ISS.

+Many of the space station crew are also amateur radio operators.
+After their standard work day (based on UTC time), they might use their evening free time to communicate with family and other hams via amateur radio.
+Crew member Kjell N. Lindgren spoke with a young operator in the UK during the summer of 2022 and later they exchanged photos and cards.
+Crew members from ISS Expedition 69 and Expedition 70 as well as Axiom 1 and Axiom 2 have made recent space to ground contacts with schools via Amateur Radio.

 Interoperable Radio System (IORS)

 Interoperable Radio System (IORS) is the foundation element of the ARISS next-generation radio system on ISS.
 A total of four flight units and ten total units are being built by the ARISS hardware team.
 This first IORS radio was flown to ISS on SpaceX CRS-20 and installed in the ISS Columbus module by Expedition 63 Commander, Chris Cassidy on September 2, 2020.
 System activation was first observed at 01:02 UTC on September 2 by ARISS control station and amateur radio ground operators.
 Initial operation of the new radio system began as an FM cross band repeater.

-A second flight unit is expected to be launched on a later 2020 cargo flight for installation in the Russian Service module.
+A second flight unit has launched on a later 2020 cargo flight for installation in the Russian Service module.
+Since 2022 ARISS has been using IORS radios in both the Columbus and Service Modules.
+The Columbus Module radio typically functions as the crossband voice repeater when not being used for contacts with students.
+The Service Module IORS radio typically is used for packet radio operations like Automatic Packet Reporting System activities or Slow-scan television events.

-The IORS will include a higher power radio, an enhanced voice repeater, updated digital packet radio (APRS) capabilities and slow scan television (SSTV) capabilities for both the US and Russian segments.
 The IORS consists of a special, modified JVCKenwood D710GA transceiver, an AMSAT-developed multi voltage power supply and interconnecting cables.

-Future upgrades and enhancements to the next generation system are in various stages of design & development.
-These include a repaired Ham Video system (currently planned for launch in mid-to-late 2020), L-band (uplink) repeater, ground command operations capability, LimeSDR signal reception, a microwave “Ham Communicator” and Lunar Gateway prototype experiment.
+The IORS has a higher power radio, an enhanced voice repeater, updated digital packet radio (APRS) capabilities and slow scan television (SSTV) capabilities for both the US and Russian segments.